 VA Presumptive Conditions Information:

-The VA Presumptive Conditions (ie based on Campaign Area of Responsibility (AOR)) common issues (ie If the diagnosis code is considered presumptive, the NEXUS Letter requirement is not required)):
+The VA Presumptive Conditions (ie based on Campaign Area of Responsibility (AOR)) common issues (ie If the VA Diagnosis Code/Issue is considered presumptive, the NEXUS Letter requirement is not required)):

 https://www.benefits.va.gov/BENEFITS/factsheets/serviceconnected/presumption.pdf